Helping your teenager to make a smooth transition to becoming a more capable and independent person can be complex in a divorced family.

-Unfortunately, it doesn’t matter how many times you reassure our teenager they aren’t to blame for your divorce, far too often they will internalize your breakup and carry the burden of guilt.
+Unfortunately, it doesn’t matter how many times you reassure your teenager that they aren’t to blame for your divorce, far too often they will internalize your breakup and carry the burden of guilt.
 Be aware that feelings of shame, resentment, frustration, or anger might surface during times of high stress such as moving, going off to college, or adjusting to a new stepparent or stepsibling.
 This is true even if your adolescent was coping fairly well prior to your divorce.

 - Set a good example by managing your own stress and mood post-divorce.
 If you aren’t handling things well, your teen could be negatively impacted since you are their rock.
 Go to the gym or take a power walk and invite your teen to join you.
 Seek out supportive friendships and counseling (if needed), so you can stay optimistic about your future.

 - Be available to listen and validate your teen’s concerns.
 When kids feel valued by their parents, they will value them in return.
 Teenagers are under a lot of stress at school and in peer relationships so need you to be available to listen.
 Turn off your cell phone when you’re with him or her.
 If you must take a call, keep it short and apologize if it interfered with your time together.